jacob-leider/jl-btree/README.md

 # Use
 This is currently under development.
 There are several makefiles throughout that build a few different testing targets.
 There are also a collection of python bindings underway that will hopefully make testing easier.

+The entire b-tree implementation lives in src/core.
+Everything else is for testing, debugging, etc.

 # Purpose
 This project exists mostly for my own educational benifit.
 For the most part, I have not, and plan not to read any information about B-trees or their implementations beyond this [wikipedia page](https://en.wikipedia.org/wiki/B-tree).